apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 submitted as a proxy user will run as that particular user in the YARN cluster, obeying any Hadoop-to-local-OS-user mapping configured for the service.
 But the overall support should work for connecting to other services even when YARN is not being used.

+Also, if writing a new DT provider in Spark, be aware that providers need to explicitly handle impersonation.
+If a service does not support impersonation, the provider should either error out or not generate tokens, depending on what makes more sense in the context.

 ## Externally Generated DTs